 You have probably heard the infamous debate over which is better, skiing or boarding?
 And the truth is, neither of them really ever win.
 The snowboarders I know can’t understand how anyone would ski, while the skiers grow pale at the idea of having both legs strapped onto one board.

-My advice is to try both, if possible.
-But, keep in mind that you won’t be able to progress quickly one if you are jumping between the two.
+My advice is to try both if it is possible.
+But, keep in mind that you won’t be able to progress quickly if you are jumping between the two.
 Skiing will be easier to pick up at first because boarding requires a lot more patience with learning to turn the board and not fall over.
 If you only have a short time and want to get in as much slope time as possible, skiing might be your best bet.

 But, if boarding has been your dream for a while and you’re eager to get to it then give it a go!

-Just know that with both, you’ll need several days before you get the hang of it!
+Just know that with both, you’ll need several days before you get the hang of it and can be tackling the big slopes!

 Regardless of what you choose, be prepared for a very sore bum!